Anuvesh07/Moordrino/README.md

 Now it’s more like my own side quest — messing with LEDs, Morse code, and whatever else comes to mind.
 I’m also thinking about trying out stuff with Raspberry Pi, maybe hosting n8n flows on a better board, and slowly saving up to push this further.

 So yeah — what started as me being pissed off kinda turned into something fun and experimental.
 Not perfect, not polished, but mine. 🚀

+## Updates

+if possible gona add golang insted for faster results